XanaduAI/xir/docs/use/grammar.rst

 ---------

-The ``constants`` block provides a way to declare constants that can be referenced in other parts of the script.
-The syntax for specifying constants is analogous to that of a (flat) JSON object or Python dictionary.
+The ``constants`` block provides a way to declare constants that can be referenced as parameter values in other parts of the script.
+The syntax for specifying constants is the same as the ``options`` block (up to the opening keyword).

 .. code-block:: text